AntonMoustache/handbooks/remote-handbook.md

   base etc.
 - Access to Slack.
 - Webcam and able to connect to whatever video chat the team want to use.
-This will usually be shared via slack.
+This will usually be shared via Slack.

 #### A Decent Internet Connection